 To make the project to look more finished, top-stitch along each side, again lining up the fabric with the inside edge of the presser foot.

 Next, hem up the ends (which I suppose you could already have one end closed and top stitch it, but I didn’t think that far ahead while making this).

 Lastly, squish a little 5″ or so piece of elastic in between the two hemmed edges and zig zag stitch it together.

 And boom!
 It’s done!
-Simply hole-punch the library cards, loop the elastic through the hole and over the library card so it is on there nice and tight and you’re good to go!
+Simply hole-punch the library cards, loop the elastic through the hole and over the library card.
+Make it nice and tight and you’re good to go!